There are many new people tuning in every day who don't know that.

 Thank you very much.

-Do you think that he is allowing this bad press to continue, and he's allowing this disaster to get to the to the crisis point where there's a public outcry and uh takes takes over the oil companies.
+And given the fact that they don't know much about anything else, but they are pretty politically smart, do you think that he is allowing this bad press to continue and he's allowing this disaster to get to the crisis point where there's a public outcry and takes over the oil companies.

-No, he he would he'd not you have an excuse to take them over.
+No, he didn't have an excuse to take him over.

-He wants to take them over, he'll do it sometime.
+If he wants to take him over, he'll do it sometime.

 This is not making him look competent.